You might also find these links helpful...

 How does the university handle complaints?

-If you make a formal complaint there are specific timeframes when things happen.
+If you make a complaint through the formal resolution process there are specific timeframes when things happen.

-The UNSW complaints procedures say that you should receive an acknowledgement of your complaint from the SIU within 5 working days, with information about your different sources of advice.
+You should receive an acknowledgement of your complaint from the CIO within 5 working days, with information about your different sources of advice.

-The SIU then decides (1) whether to investigate the complaint under the formal procedure or (2) decide not to investigate the complaint.
+The CIO then decides (1) whether to investigate the complaint under the formal resolution process or (2) decide not to investigate the complaint.

-The SIU will determine the most appropriate means of handling the complaint.
-Usually this involves the Registrar appointing an Investigating Officer (a senior staff member at the University with authority to make decisions about dealing with the investigation) and who is not involved in a work area of either the complainant or the respondent.
+The CIO will determine the most appropriate means of handling the complaint.
+Usually this involves the Registrar appointing a Case Manager (a senior staff member at the University with authority to make decisions about dealing with the investigation) and who is not involved in a work area of either the complainant or the respondent.

-The investigating officer contacts you and lets you know about how they will investigate, including if they need to interview you.
-Again, you can bring a 'support person' or neutral third party to meetings with the investigating officer.
+The Case Manager contacts you and lets you know about how they will investigate, including if they need to interview you.
+Again, you can bring a 'support person' or neutral third party to meetings with the Case Manager.

-The procedures say the normal turnaround time for the complaints process is 20 working days, and if more time is needed you are informed of this.
-When the complaint has been finalised, you'll get a letter from the Director of Integrity letting you know the outcome.
+The normal turnaround time for the complaints process is 20 working days, and if more time is needed you are informed of this.
+When the complaint has been finalised, you'll get a letter from the Conduct & Integrity Office letting you know the outcome.

-This is the final stage in the appeals process at the university.
-The grounds for appeal are restricted to a complaint that you haven't been given procedural fairness (or natural justice) in the investigation process.
+This is the final stage in the complaints process at the university.
+The grounds for review or appeal are restricted to requesting a review of procedural fairness (or natural justice) in the investigation process.
+New and compelling information that was not known or available at the time of the investigation may also be considered.

-You won't be able to use the CAC simply if you don't like the result or disagree with it.
+You won't be able to apply for an internal review simply because you don't like the result or disagree with it.
 Natural justice means:

 • You have to be given an opportunity to present your case (the 'hearing' rule)